umputun/spot/README.md

     - {host: "h6.example.com", user: "user3", name: "h6"}
 ```

 In case if port not defined, the default port 22 will be used.
-If user not defined, the playbooks user will be used.
+If user not defined, the playbook's user will be used.

 note: the `name` field is optional and used only to make reports/log more readable.